Minecraft Gamerules Guide - All Game Rules Explained

 drowningDamage | Java and Bedrock | Drowning |

-All are enabled by default (true) and introduced in version 1.15 (except freezeDamage in 1.17).
+All are enabled by default (true) and were introduced in version 1.15 (except freezeDamage in 1.17).

 /gamerule fallDamage false